wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 console.log(newBikes);
 ```

-You took the first 2 andspread them into it, and then you add the new item, take everything else after that and spread it into there.
+You took the first 2 and spread them into it, and then you add the new item, take everything else after that and spread it into there.

 How do you take everything after an index using splice?
 You don't pass it an end, like you did here: `...bikes.slice(2);`